Thursday, July 31, 2014

 Poseidon's Revenge

-Korinthos Yacht Harbour
+Korinthos Yacht Harbour, Greece

 Up for an early departure in Chios

-Refining Nav plans
+Refining Nav plans yet again

-(photo from Jenny on Far Away)
+(photo by Jenny on Far Away)

 Having left the concrete bunker in Chios, we made a fine, if not long, day of it across to Andros.
 All creatures were happy; including GS and two pods of industrious dolphins sweeping by, busy looking for a tasty snack or two.
 None more so though, than our hitchhiker Sid, who sang his cicada love song with great gusto for the whole 91 miles!
 He abandoned us quickly in Gavrion, no doubt to find romance and a suitable audience for his tales of daring-do.